Best Cheap Home Insurance Companies in North Carolina (2026)

 Hurricanes and flood insurance in North Carolina

-Hurricanes and tropical storms are common occurrences in North Carolina, with an average of more than two tropical storms per year and a hurricane about every five to seven years.
-Because hurricanes and floods can be devastating one year and not the next, the best policy is to have active insurance coverage at all times.
+Severe storms and hurricanes are regular occurrences in North Carolina, with an average of about one severe storm per year and a tropical cyclone about every two years.
+Because hurricanes and floods can be devastating one year and not the next, the best plan is to have active insurance coverage at all times.

 wind icon